Imran Khan: Foreign policy

 Khan supported Turkey during the 2019 Turkish offensive into north-eastern Syria.
 He supported the Afghan peace process and facilitated trade by inaugurating a 24/7 border crossing with Afghanistan.
 In 2019, he was named in the Time 100 list of most influential people.
-In June 2020, addressing the National Assembly of Pakistan, Khan called Osama bin Laden a shaheed (martyr), drawing opposition criticism.
-His visit to Saudi Arabia aimed to address tensions arising from Pakistan's decision not to support the Saudi-led intervention in the Yemeni civil war.
+In June 2020, addressing the National Assembly of Pakistan, he called Osama bin Laden a shaheed (martyr), drawing opposition criticism.

 Khan met with Russian President Vladimir Putin in Moscow just hours after Russia's invasion of Ukraine began.

-In February 2022, Khan became the first Pakistani prime minister in two decades to visit Moscow to discuss economic and energy cooperation.
-A video showed him saying, "What a time I have come…so much excitement," which coincided with the start of the Russian invasion of Ukraine.
-The visit was criticised by the United States.
-Khan discussed "economic and energy cooperation" with Russian president Vladimir Putin, including development of the Pakistan Stream gas pipeline.
-Khan said the visit was pre-planned and was intended to maintain neutrality in global alliances.
-At a UN General Assembly emergency session, Pakistan abstained from condemning Russia, with Khan calling for de-escalation and respect for international law.
-He expressed criticism of Western envoys who urged Pakistan to support the UN resolution.
-After his ouster, Khan said the visit had secured offers of discounted oil and wheat.
-The Russian ambassador said no formal agreements were signed.
+On 24 February 2022, Khan visited Moscow to discuss economic and energy cooperation with Russian president Vladimir Putin, becoming the first Pakistani prime minister in two decades to visit Russia.
+His visit took place amid heightened tensions over the prospect of a Russian invasion of Ukraine, which had seemed imminent before his arrival.
+In a video recorded on his arrival, he was heard saying, "What a time I have come...so much excitement."
+A few hours after his arrival, Russia began its full scale invasion of Ukraine.
+The visit drew criticism from the United States.

 FATF compliance

-In June 2022, two months after Khan's ouster, FATF removed Pakistan from the grey list, citing completion of the 2018 and 2021 action plans.
-Khan attributed the outcome to his government, especially former energy minister Hammad Azhar, who led the FATF Coordination Committee.
-The Shehbaz Sharif government also said that it deserved credit, while The Express Tribune said Khan's government had "done most of the work."
+In June 2022, two months after his ouster, FATF removed Pakistan from the grey list, citing completion of the 2018 and 2021 action plans.
+Khan attributed the progress to his government, particularly former energy minister Hammad Azhar, while the succeeding First Shehbaz Sharif government also claimed credit.
+The Express Tribune reported that Khan's government had "done most of the work."